 - Reunite lost cats and dogs with their owners- Shelter and feed lost cats and dogs- Deliver public education programs- Help neighbours resolve their animal-related conflicts- Provide emergency care to cats and dogs for injured animals- Waste bag dispenser program on our pathway systems- Online animal search- Free trip home with active license

-Dog and cat licences can be purchased on our website: just fill out the form online or visit our office at 101 RancheHouse Road, Cochrane.
+Dog and cat licences can be purchased on our website: just fill out the form online or visit our office at The Station (306 Railway St W) or Cochrane RancheHouse (101 RancheHouse Road).
 Once the application has been processed we will mail you the tag and the payment information.
 Please refer to the back of your renewal notice for payment methods.
 If you wish to pay by phone please call 403-851-2500 and ask to be transferred to animal licensing.

 No, if you move your information does not update for your dog or cat licence.
 To ensure proper return of your dog or cat, it is your responsibility to keep all your information up-to-date.
 Update Information form

 Yes, if your animal is no longer in your care or deceased please update your information with the Town of Cochrane.
 To update your information please contact us at firstname.lastname@example.org or use the Update Information Form

 Upon your pet's arrival at the shelter, Animal Services will check for a tattoo, microchip and overall health.
 If the animal has a tattoo or other identification, and the name and address of the owner are known, he or she is held for 10 days, during which time every effort is made to contact the owners.
 Animals that are not picked up within 10 days are turned over to the Cochrane and Area Humane Society.

 Actually, the Town of Cochrane has four dog off-leash areas (see the map):

 No matter which park you use, dogs are required to be under control of the owner while in an off-leash area.
 Dog poop bag dispensers and garbage cans are located at all parks.